ECF 601/FACC 701: Examination: Principles and Practices

-This course will provide students the weapons to fight fraud by focusing on: basic fraud schemes, information and evidence gathering, criminal and civil prosecution, and criminology and ethics.
+This course will provide students the weapons to fight fraud by focusing on basic fraud schemes, information and evidence gathering, criminal and civil prosecution, and criminology and ethics.
 The objective of this course is to provide students with methodologies for resolving fraud allegations from inception to disposition.
-Students taking this course gain an understanding of the different types of fraud, the legal environment of fraud, and how to obtain evidence and assist in the detection and prevention of fraud.
+Students taking this course gain an understanding of the different types of fraud, the legal environment of fraud, and the ways to obtain evidence and assist in the detection and prevention of fraud.

 Computers have made organizations easier to run.
 All accounting information, inventory records, customer data, and intellectual property that an organization possesses is contained somewhere in an electronic file.
 As such, these electronic files are vulnerable to attacks from both employees and outsiders from around the world.
 This course will provide the student with an understanding of how computer fraud and manipulation is accomplished and what security measures should be instituted to prevent it.

 ECF 605: Corporate Ethics and Compliance

 This course will examine corporate compliance as a response to the Sarbanes/Oxley legislation, which requires corporations to implement programs designed to impact business practices relative to honesty, integrity, compliance, and ethical behavior.
 Students will review the elements of the Act with particular emphasis on the areas of the Federal Sentencing Guidelines, Public Company Accounting Oversight Board (PCAOB); auditor independence; corporate responsibility; enhanced financial disclosure; corporate fraud; and accountability as they relate to the promotion of enhanced financial security and address corporate malfeasance.
 Students will evaluate case studies of practical applications of theories and practices on the implementation of ethics and professionalism.